-In accordance with the National Association of Chimney Sweeps along with Hampshire Fire and Rescue service, a chimney should be swept as detailed below.
+In accordance with the Guild Of Master Sweeps along with Hampshire Fire and Rescue service, a chimney should be swept as detailed below.

 - Solid Fuel Appliances - swept once per year for smokeless fuel and twice per year for coal

 - Wood Burning Appliances - swept every three months when in use

 - Gas Appliances - once every year if designed for sweeping

 - Oil Fired Appliances - once per year

 How much does a sweep cost?

 Standard chimney sweeps costs start from £53.
 We offer multi chimney discounts.
 Please feel free to discuss this when you book your sweep.
 It is a good idea to get your chimney swept in the spring/summer months to be prepared for the winter and avoid the winter rush.

 It is very important to regularly have your stove/wood burner flue cleaned.
 It can be seen from the debris removed from the flue how efficiently the appliance is working and whether suitable fuel is being used.
 Please be aware that all appliances should be fitted in accordance with the current building regulations (doc J).
 More information can be given during the visit.